aistairc/medLLM_QA_benchmark/README.md

 	output_dir:	root dir for results
 ```

-If you use this benchmark for evaluation, please site the following paper.
+If you use this medical QA benchmark for evaluation, please cite the following paper.
 ```
 @article{published_papers/48577159,
 title = {ELAINE-medLLM: Lightweight English Japanese Chinese Trilingual Large Language Model for Bio-medical Domain (To appear)},